tobiasisenberg/Visualization-Reproducibility/readme.md

     "apikey-ieee":     "xxxxxxxxxxxxxxxxxxxxxxxx"
 }
 ```
+If only a reproduction of the paper based on the already downloaded data is the goal, then it is also sufficient to copy/rename [`api-keys-template.json`](api-keys-template.json) to `api-keys.json`.

 ## General prerequisites
 * the API key file with valid keys mentioned above (to be created manually)